 6. Children

-If you have young children at home, replace your air filters every two months to maintain good indoor air quality.
+If you have small children at home, don’t forget to change your air filters every two months for good indoor air quality.

 How to Replace an Air Filter by yourself

-Some people believe that changing air filters is expensive and needs to be done by an expert, but this is not the case at all.
+Some people may argue that air filter change is costly and can only be performed by an expert but that is not the case at all.

 1. Get Your Tools